-- 9.11 UK Government is committed to reducing greenhouse gas emissions by at least 100% of 1990 levels by 2050 and contribute to global emission reductions aimed at limiting global temperature rise to well below 2°C and to purse effector to limit temperatures to 1.50C above pre-industrial levels.
-The UK's strategy for achieving net zero is set out in its report Net Zero Strategy: Build Back Greener, published in October 2021. - 9.12 In 2020, STC declared a Climate Change emergency.
+- i.
+How the energy demand and greenhouse gas emissions have been minimised through following the energy hierarchy and the extent to which the design expectations above have been considered and incorporated into the design - ii.
+How the choice of building materials is appropriate.
+In this respect, restoration and renovation of existing buildings is preferred over new build.
+Where new build is involved, materials should be prioritised which are reused, reclaimed or natural from the local area or from sustainable sources and that are durable; and - iii.
+The adaptability of the proposed buildings and associated spaces as climate continues to change e.g., using water more efficiently, reducing overheating and controlling high levels of rainwater run-off). - 9.11 UK Government is committed to reducing greenhouse gas emissions by at least 100% of 1990 levels by 2050 and contribute to global emission reductions aimed at limiting global temperature rise to well below 2°C and to purse effector to limit temperatures to 1.50C above pre-industrial levels.
+The UK's strategy for achieving net zero is set out in its report Net Zero Strategy: Build Back Greener, published in October 202114. - 9.12 In 2020, STC declared a Climate Change emergency.
 STC recognises that we must achieve net zero carbon emissions by 2050 and ideally by 2030.
-The policy seeks to support this and East Cambridgeshire's Environment Action Plan 2022 which requires a 20-33% reduction in the district's net CO2e emissions by year 2025/26 (compared with a 2018/19 baseline) and a 66-80% reduction in our net CO2e emissions by year 2030/31. - 9.13 Energy use in the construction and operation of development is currently a major contributor to greenhouse gas emissions.
+The policy seeks to support this and East Cambridgeshire's Environment Action Plan 2022 which requires a 20-33% reduction in the district's net CO2e emissions by year 2025/26 (compared with a 2018/19 baseline) and a 66-80% reduction in our net CO2e emissions by year 2030/3115. - 9.13 Energy use in the construction and operation of development is currently a major contributor to greenhouse gas emissions.
 Minimising energy demands from development and increasing the generation of energy from renewable sources can make a significant contribution to reducing carbon emissions.
 The starting point for minimising energy use is to maximise energy efficiency, both in new developments and through the retrofitting of existing buildings.
 This can have a direct economic benefit in terms of significantly lowering the running costs of new and existing buildings, helping to address fuel poverty, as well as tackling the Climate Crisis.
 The Building Regulations set minimum energy efficiency requirements of for new development but exceeding the minimum requirements will be necessary if emission reduction targets are to be met.
 The Future Homes Standard is likely to require new homes to be equipped with low carbon heating and be zero carbon ready by 2025.
 This policy seeks to implement these government initiatives.